Christian TV network enters world of 24-hour news

 The Christian Broadcasting Network's news channel will provide a religious perspective that other channels lack, CEO Gordon Robertson told The Associated Press in an interview in advance of the network's formal launch Monday.

-The channel, to air on local television stations in 15 U.S. cities, will produce original programming and commentary on everything from the power of prayer to Justin Bieber's faith and Christian persecution in the Middle East, Robertson said last week.
+The CBN News Channel, to air on local television stations in 15 U.S. cities, will produce original programming and commentary on everything from the power of prayer to Justin Bieber's faith and Christian persecution in the Middle East, Robertson said last week.

 Robertson, son of evangelist Pat Robertson, said he wants the channel to bring people together.
 But it is making its debut in an increasingly fractured media landscape and divided nation.
 Trump sometimes uses evangelical outlets to reach supporters, while shunning other news outlets.